asony03/Git-Bot/DESIGN.md

 ### Publishers + Subscribers = Observer Pattern:

-The observer pattern is a software design pattern in which an object, called the subject (git repo in our case), maintains a list of its dependents, called observers, and notifies them automatically of any state changes.
+The observer pattern is a software design pattern in which an object, called the subject (git repo in our case), maintains a list of its dependents, called observers (listeners for issues, PRs and comments in our case), and notifies them automatically of any state changes.

 <p align="center">
 <img alt="logo" src="https://github.ncsu.edu/csc510-fall2019/CSC510-24/blob/master/images/Observer%20pattern.png">